-In Manitoba, children diagnosed with an Autism Spectrum Disorder (and other disabilities) can be referred to Children’s disABILITY Services (Manitoba Family Services).
+In Manitoba, children diagnosed with an Autism Spectrum Disorder (and other disabilities) can be referred to Children’s disAbility Services (Manitoba Department of Families).
 This service assists families who have children with developmental and/or physical disabilities who have needs that arise from the disability.
 A Family Services Worker (FSW) is assigned to each child.
-This individual informs parents of resources and services available to them - including speech therapy, occupational therapy, physical therapy and respite.
+This individual informs parents of resources and services available to them – including speech therapy, occupational therapy, physical therapy and respite.
 A FSW will make referrals, answer questions and provide support as needed.

 *FYI: The DSM-V is a manual that explains all mental health disorders and the criteria individuals must meet in order to be diagnosed with a mental health condition.

 Age of Diagnosis